Neubauer Family Assistant Professor

 Professor Vargas' research examines how laws, politics, and bureaucracies shape the conditions of cities, with a particular focus on violence and health care.
 His multi award-winning book "Wounded City: Violent Turf Wars in a Chicago Barrio" brings political sociology to the study of urban violence by showing how ward redistricting shapes levels of block-level violence in the Little Village neighborhood of Chicago.
 He has also published in a variety of journals such as Criminology, Social Science and Medicine, Sociology of Race and Ethnicity, and the Journal of Ethnic and Migration Studies.

-Robert is currently involved in two major ongoing research projects.
-First, he is completing book based on a 3-year longitudinal ethnography of uninsured Chicagoans' experiences with the Affordable Care Act.
-Second, with funding from an NSF Early Career Award, he is studying the political economy of urban violence through a quantitative historical project on homicide in Chicago, New Orleans, and San Francisco from 1870 to the present.
-Please visit the Violence, Law, and Politics Lab website at www.vlplab.com for more information on this project.
+Robert is currently involved in two major ongoing quantitative research projects.
+First, he is examining the effects of redistricting on spatial inequality.
+Second, he is studying the political economy of urban violence through a quantitative historical project on homicide in Chicago, New Orleans, and San Francisco from 1870 to the present.
+Please visit the Violence, Law, and Politics Lab website at www.vlplab.com for more information on these projects.